Top 10 Best Things to do in Samar

 Visit Sohoton Natural Bridge National Park

-Some of the caves in Samar Province can be found in this National Park like Panhulugan Cave.
-There’s a 15-minute kayak leisure ride which can take you to some limestone cliffs, rock formations, and virgin forest.
+Some of the caves in Samar Province can be found in this National Park, like Panhulugan Cave.
+A 15-minute kayak leisure ride can take you to some limestone cliffs, rock formations, and virgin forests.
 You also get to see the natural bridge if you take this ride.
-They call this a ‘hidden and secret paradise’.
+They call this a ‘hidden and secret paradise.’

-Go on Torpedo Boat Adventure Ride in Ulot River
+Go on Torpedo Boat Adventure Ride in the Ulot River

 Discover Langun-Gobingob Cave System

-The town of Calbiga is the cradle of this amazing underground system which is the largest karst in the Philippines.
-The cave system is composed of Langun, Gobingob, Bitong Mahangin, and Lurodpon.
-The same cave system is one of the biggest in Asia that’s why caving enthusiasts should go there when in Samar.
+The town of Calbiga is the cradle of this amazing underground system, the largest karst in the Philippines.
+The cave system comprises Langun, Gobingob, Bitong Mahangin, and Lurodpon.
+The same cave system is one of the biggest in Asia.
+That’s why caving enthusiasts should go there when in Samar.

 Visit Calbayog City Beaches

-Calbayog is located in Samar Province and the city is beaming with marine life.
-Its coastline is home to many beach resorts so you can find rest and relaxation and join in water activities like snorkeling.
+Calbayog is located in Samar Province, and the city is beaming with marine life.
+Its coastline is home to many beach resorts, so you can find rest and relaxation and join in water activities like snorkeling.
 Aside from having a stunning beach, it’s also where the Samar Archeological Museum is.
-The museum houses many burial jars, artifacts, Chinese porcelains, religious pieces and log coffins that have skeletal remains.
+The museum houses many burial jars, artifacts, Chinese porcelains, religious pieces, and log coffins with skeletal remains.

-Experience the Boat Ride to Marabut Rock Formations
+Experience the Boat Ride to Marabut Rock Formation

-You get to see many limestone rock formations when you set out for this marine park.
-The limestone formations are out on the sea so they look like they’re floating which makes an amazing contrast with the blue sky.
-It’s located at San Pedro Bay which they say has calm waters.
+You can see many limestone rock formations when you set out for this marine park.
+The limestone formations are out on the sea, so they look like they’re floating, which makes a fantastic contrast with the blue sky.
+It’s located at San Pedro Bay, which they say has calm waters.

-Additionally, you can check out the 16th Century Lighthouse of San Pedro Bay which sits on an islet and visited by many kinds of birds.
+Additionally, you can check out the 16th Century Lighthouse of San Pedro Bay, which sits on an islet and is visited by many birds.